mjcramer/aws-cloudwatch-metrics-to-amp/README.md

 **Amazon S3**
    Stores processed metric data for archival or further analysis.

+**Amazon Managed Service for Prometheus**
+   Provides monitoring and observability.

 # AWS Lambda Handler for Kinesis Firehose Events

 This repository contains an AWS Lambda function written in Java that processes Kinesis Firehose events.
 The function extracts metrics from the event records and pushes them to a Prometheus remote write URL.